 You and your employer both contribute a percentage of your gross salary to PERA.
-You currently contribute 5.83% of your total salary.
-Your employer contributes 8.75%.
+You currently contribute 5.83% of your total salary and your employer contributes 8.75%.
+Effective July 1, 2025, your contribution will increase to 6.83% of your total salary and your employer contributions will be 10.25%.